-ResNet is the wired residential network at River Campus, Eastman Living Center, South Campus and Riverview Apartments.
+ResNet is the wired residential network at River Campus, Eastman Living Center, Books Crossing, South Campus, and Riverview Apartments.

 The University uses Proofpoint to help protect University email addresses from spam, phishing messages, and other malicious email.
 Proofpoint also protects all mailing lists and distribution lists.
 You are automatically enrolled in Proofpoint.